 In 1929, farsighted Livingston businessmen established the Livingston Roundup Association, declaring that its purpose was “to give shows, rodeos, roundups, to hold riding contests, roping contests, bull-dogging contests, horse races and to give any and all other amusements in the City of Livingston or other places in the County of Park and any and all money or profit over and above any and all expense of the operation shall be used for the purpose of advertising the County of Park and for the purpose of beautifying the City of Livingston, Montana.”

 Every year on July 2, 3 and 4, the Livingston Roundup Rodeo, a Professional Rodeo Cowboy Association and Women’s Professional Rodeo Association event, convenes nightly at 8:00 p.m.
 Top hands compete in saddle bronc, bareback, team roping, tie down roping, steer wrestling, bull riding, and barrel racing.
-In 2016, the association ponyed up $96,000 “added money” to attract contestants to Livingston, which will be up for grabs, along with contestant entry fees, for a total purse in excess of $200,000.
-Slack is held at 3:00 p.m. on July 1.
+In 2016, the association ponied up $96,000 “added money” to attract contestants to Livingston.
+Along with contestant entry fees, the total purse is currently in excess of $200,000.